heypoom/pyddostest/README.md

-# pyddostest
+# PyDDoSTest

-Just a simple python DDoS script with the use of multiprocess.
+Hi!
+This is a little python script I created to test the multiprocessing and socket library.
+You can use it as you wish!